METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 **NOTE** The password will be prompted for on the command line

+#### Improving the speed of restoration
+The default configuration does not provide adequate speed for restoration of backups.
+If you have more than 5000 patients follow the steps below to improve restore speed

+1. Open Notepad as an administrator - this is because the configuration file being edited in located in the C:\Program Files folder which has restrictions on who can edit the files.
+2. Open the file my.cnf (or my in case Windows Explorer is configured to hide the extensions for files)
+3. Search for the variable innodb_buffer_pool_size and change is value to 512M
+4. If the variable does not exists add it following the steps below
+  * Search for the section [mysqld]
+  * Add innodb_buffer_pool_size=512M
+5. Restart your computer
+6. Start the import again

 ### Common Troubleshooting Tips

 #### Error incorrect integer value: 'false' for column 'retiredby'